ArveVM/HomeAssistantConfig4/avm_yaml/packages/integrations/shelly.md

       (could also enable the sensor 'OTA updates' but I prefer to disabe thoose not in use)
 3. Disable firewall rule to allow NoT/Shellies internet access

+optional -   use this tool to select which firmware to up/downgrade to   http://archive.shelly-tools.de/

 ## my Shelly web-interfaces:
 Using GitHub as CMDB for Shellies, and as a backup to get to the web-interfaces in case HA is ##cked up.